Communication-Efficient Federated Low-Rank Update Algorithm and its Connection to Implicit Regularization: Introduction

 \section{Introduction}

-Federated learning \citep{mcmahan2017communication} is a collaborative learning framework designed to enhance privacy preservation in machine learning applications.
-This approach has gained importance due to rising concerns over data privacy, as it allows multiple participants to train a model collectively without sharing raw data.

-While federated learning offers privacy benefits, it trades off some performance compared to centralized learning.
-Two primary factors contributing to this trade-off are communication overhead and heterogeneity.
-Despite improvements in computation and memory capacities, communication speeds have only slightly improved, making communication overhead a major factor in slowing down federated learning \citep{zheng2020design}.
-Additionally, various forms of heterogeneity—statistical, system, and device—further complicate FL \citep{ye2023heterogeneous, kairouz2021advances}.
-These issues are especially pronounced with a large number of clients, where frequent, less impactful updates slow down training and reduce performance.
+Federated learning (FL, \citep{mcmahan2017communication}) is a collaborative learning framework designed to enhance privacy preservation by training models on clients’ local data without sharing raw information.
+Nevertheless, it trades off some performance compared to centralized learning, largely due to communication overhead \citep{zheng2020design} and heterogeneity \citep{ye2023heterogeneous, kairouz2021advances}.
+These limitations are further magnified when scaling to large client populations or training large language models on edge devices, where resource and data heterogeneity not only exacerbate communication costs but also complicate inter-client regularization \citep{ye2024openfedllm}.
+To address the two main challenges of communication overhead and performance reduction with increasing local clients in FL, we analyze the rank nature of loss landscape in FL and leverage low-rank updates.

-Addressing these challenges is becoming increasingly critical for training large language models (LLMs) in a federated learning framework.
-By low rank herein we refer to gradients spanning a low rank subspace of Hessian at any weights or the weight matrix being of the form $\bm{A}\bm{B}$ where the number of columns of $\bm{A}$ is low.
-Utilizing private datasets on edge devices for LLM training is promising due to the limited availability of public data \citep{ye2024openfedllm}.
-However, this approach presents significant issues, notably in terms of communication overhead, as edge devices possess heterogeneous resources and data.
-Additionally, the need for effective regularization across clients is required.
-Consequently, the development of algorithms to tackle these challenges is an essential problem to bridge the gap between practical and conceptual federated learning applications.

-There has been substantial research focusing on the low-rank characteristics in centralized learning.
-Utilizing low-rank factorized update models such as LoRA \citep{hu2021lora}, DyLoRA \citep{valipour2022dylora}, and QLoRA \citep{dettmers2024qlora} can significantly reduce the number of trainable parameters, which helps to conserve memory and computational resources.
+There has been substantial research focusing on low-rank characteristics in centralized learning.
+By low rank, we refer to gradients spanning a low rank subspace of Hessian at any weights or the weight matrix being of the form $\bm{A}\bm{B}$ where the number of columns of $\bm{A}$ is low.
+Methods such as LoRA \citep{hu2021lora}, DyLoRA \citep{valipour2022dylora}, and QLoRA \citep{dettmers2024qlora} utilize this scheme to decrease the number of trainable parameters, thus conserving memory and computational resources.
 Further observations \citep{huh2021low, ji2018gradient} indicate that over-parameterized models tend to find low-rank solutions, which provide implicit regularization effects.